 Then use a voltage detector to double-check that the electricity is isolated.
 The devices will usually illuminate (e.g. flash red and/or beep) if the circuit is still live.

-Remove both the existing light bulb and light fitting and fear not when the wires are left exposed from your ceiling.
+Remove both the existing light bulb and ceiling rose light fitting – fear not when the wires are left exposed from your ceiling!

-The following steps will tell you how you can successfully begin to wire your ceiling rose.
+The following steps will tell you how you can successfully begin to fit a ceiling rose.

-You’ll need a domestic test meter to establish which of the exposed wires is the switched live wire – the wire that ensures your light turns both on and off via a switch.
+You’ll need a domestic test metre to establish which of the exposed wires is the switched live wire – the wire that ensures your light turns both on and off via a switch.

-Before testing your wires, you need to make sure your domestic test meter is set to ohms and the bleep test mode.
-When successfully finding the switched live wire with the red and black crocodile clips (or probes) attached, the test meter will bleep.
+Before testing your wires, you need to make sure your domestic test metre is set to ohms and the bleep test mode.
+When successfully finding the switched live wire with the red and black crocodile clips (or probes) attached, the test metre will bleep.

 You then need to find the switched live wire.
 Ceiling rose wiring involves three sets of red (or brown) and black (or blue) wires, housed inside three cables, that’ll be exposed from your ceiling.

-At this point, you need to mark the switched live wire (the black or blue wire in the set) so you can screw it into the correct terminal block on your ceiling rose.
+At this point, you need to mark the switched live wire (the black or blue wire in the set) so you can screw it into the correct terminal block on your ceiling rose light fitting.
 Either wrap insulation tape or fit some sleeving around the wire to clearly identify it.